Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 Hauling Requirements for Haulers

-Hauler Licensing Region Map Update – 2024
+Hauler Licensing Region Map Update 2025

-Changes Overview: The Waste Hauler Ordinance Regions map divides the county into five regions.
-Each region has a different hauler collection requirement for trash, recycling and organic materials.
+Changes Overview: The Waste Hauler Ordinance Regions map divides the county into five regions with different hauler collection requirement for trash, recycling and organic materials.
 These regions are based on considerations like population density and area geography, and only apply to single-family residences.
-The new map will be implemented starting January 1, 2025.
-The map update will affect the following two regions:
+The map update incorporated the former Region 3 (north of Nelson Road and east of foodhills) into Region 5, thereby requiring adding food and yard waste collection access for single-family residences in that area.
+Haulers servicing businesses and multi-family residents in this area may offer food and yard waste collection.

 Hauler Comments and Questions

-If you are a hauler and have questions or comments about the upcoming map change, please reach out to Meghan Wiebe at mwiebe@bouldercounty.gov
+If you are a hauler and have questions or comments about the map change, please reach out to Meghan Wiebe at mwiebe@bouldercounty.gov

 Hauler Licensing